Brown Sugar Granola

 Instructions

-• In a medium saucepan, melt the butter, brown sugar and vanilla.
+• In a medium saucepan over low heat, melt the butter and brown sugar.
 Bring this to a boil.
 Simmer for 5 minutes, stirring occasionally.
+Remove from the heat and stir in the vanilla extract.
+1 cup salted butter, 1 cup packed brown sugar, 2 teaspoons vanilla extract

 • Pour the hot sugar mixture over the dry ingredients.
 Stir until the mixture is well coated.